megagrump/muun/README.md

 ```
 ---
 ### Inheritance
-moonclass provides a `super` function that the base class constructor.
+moonclass provides a `super` function that calls the base class constructor.

 If a class implements the `__inherited` method, it gets called when a class extends another class.
 ```